As a general note, email email@example.com with any question comments or concerns, we will gladly reply

 Label the containers with the words “Hazardous Waste” at the top, then it should be followed by “Unknowns”.
 If you believe you know the contents write that below unknowns.
 Please contact us for proper disposal methods.

 The Hazardous Waste may be placed in the same receptacle it was originally stored in and then properly labeled to be disposed of.
 If the receptacle is still being used for the original substance or would not like to be disposed of email firstname.lastname@example.org with your building, room, the chemical(s) being used, whether it is a solid or liquid, quantity being produced, and frequency of production.
-The EHS will then supply you with the proper container to use.
+The Environmental Health & Safety (EH&S) will then supply you with the proper container to use.
 Please do not use containers that have had other uses, such as old food containers.

 Email firstname.lastname@example.org with the your building, room, container size(s), and chemical name(s) indicating that you will no longer be producing this waste.

 All Hazardous Waste must be segregated to prevent incompatible mixtures.
 Segregation can be by hazard class.
 Hazard class examples include: Flammable, Oxidizer, Pyrophoric, Reactive, Reducer, Acid, Base, and Toxic.
-For more information on specific chemical incompatibility, consult a material safety data sheet (MSDS) or feel free to email email@example.com.
+For more information on specific chemical incompatibility, consult a safety data sheet (SDS) or feel free to email email@example.com.

 ONLY glass.
 It is okay for contaminated glass to be placed in the bucket; however if it is contaminated with a chemical exemplifying the characteristics of Toxic, Flammable, Corrosive, Water/Air Reactive, Oxidizer, Explosive then email firstname.lastname@example.org so a separate container can be brought and picked up in a safer manner.